zc/wsgidriver/README.rst

      A WSGI application object

   ``port``
      The port to listen on.
-If 0, the default, then the port so allocated dynamically and returned.
+If 0, the default, then the port is allocated dynamically and returned.

   ``daemon``
      The daemon mode.
 This can be ``True``, ``False``, or ``None``.

-     If ``None``, then the server is run in the foureground and blocks the caller.
+     If ``None``, then the server is run in the foreground and blocks the caller.

-     If ``True`` or ``False``, the server is run in a thread, who's deamon mode is set to the value of this parameter.
+     If ``True`` or ``False``, the server is run in a thread, whose daemon mode is set to the value of this parameter.

 ``html(css=(), scripts=(), title="test", body="<body></body>")``